syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ## Label Display Mode

 When there is a multiple series, the trackball series label will be displayed only for the nearest point.
-If you want to display all the y values with respect to the x value then the [LabelDisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_LabelDisplayMode) property is set to [FloatAllPoints](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.TrackballLabelDisplayMode.html#Syncfusion_UI_Xaml_Charts_TrackballLabelDisplayMode_FloatAllPoints).
+If you want to display all the y-values with respect to the x-value, then the [LabelDisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_LabelDisplayMode) property is set to [FloatAllPoints](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.TrackballLabelDisplayMode.html#Syncfusion_UI_Xaml_Charts_TrackballLabelDisplayMode_FloatAllPoints).

 **FloatAllPoints**